Skip to main content

 The Unexpected Costume Flexibility

-Perhaps the best part of building costumes through CNFans: the flexibility to pivot.
+Perhaps the best part of building costumes through 100buy: the flexibility to pivot.
 When I ordered my Luxury Icons costume pieces in early September, I was planning old money elegance.
 By mid-October, I'd been invited to a second party with a 'Modern Mogul' theme.
 The same pieces worked perfectly—I just styled them differently, added some contemporary accessories, and had a completely different look.

 That $340 investment yielded two complete costume outfits plus several pieces that integrated into my regular wardrobe.
 The cost per wear has dropped so low that these items have become some of the best value purchases I've ever made.
 The cashmere sweater alone has been worn at least 30 times since Halloween.